 - An employer failing to properly train its employees.

 - A truck company failing to maintain its fleet.

 Finding out whether someone owed you a duty of care, and whether that person breached this duty, may take an investigation.
-An accident attorney can review the circumstances of your case, identify the legal obligations one or more parties may have owed you, and help you find any available proof of a breach of these duties.
-Then, the lawyer can help you prove the other two necessary elements for a personal injury lawsuit.
+A Phoenix car collision attorney can review the circumstances of your case, identify the legal obligations one or more parties may have owed you, and help you find any available proof of a breach of these duties.
+Then, the lawyer can help you prove the other two necessary elements for a personal injury lawsuit in Arizona.